-Oregon man arrested in 1978 cold case murder of Alaska teen, authorities say
+Oregon man arrested in 1978 cold-case murder of Alaska teen, authorities say

 "I have my own belief which I can't substantiate, but I know my brother," Richard McQuade was quoted as saying.
 "And if anything, he might've been in the car, not at the time the crime was committed."

-"I can only hope it turns out well," Richard McQuade said, "and they give my brother and our family a big apology."
+"I can only hope it turns out well," he said, "and they give my brother and our family a big apology."

 The Associated Press contributed to this report.